According to the latest reports, legal cannabis is set to become a multibillion-dollar business in the coming years!

 Either method teaches you how to make DIY CBD oil using basic tools found in the average kitchen.

 - You want to mix the ground weed with your chosen oil, commonly referred to as a carrier oil.
-The goal is to completely saturate your weed.
+Examples are MCT, Olive Oil, Grapeseed, etc. The goal is to completely saturate your weed.
 Add more oil for a less potent mix, or vice versa.